What’s the Best Small Fiberglass Pool for Your Needs? Costs, Sizes, Features

 Keep in mind that small fiberglass pool depths also vary by manufacturer, model, and size.

 Ask the manufacturer for the exact dimensions of each model to compare and decide what's right for you.
-There should be dig specs with these details readily available for every model.
+Dig specs with these should be readily available for every model.

 How much does a small fiberglass pool cost?

-Depending on where you live, your yard, and the installation package you choose, your small inground fiberglass pool might cost between $40,000 to $55,000 or more.
+Depending on where you live, your yard, and the installation package you choose, your small inground fiberglass pool might cost between $45,000 to $100,000 with most basic installations falling in the $45,000–$75,000 range.
+Advanced or “turn‑key” packages, including decking, landscaping, and automation, can drive the cost toward the higher end

 Small fiberglass pool prices can vary by manufacturer, even if they're roughly the same size and shape, so please feel free to shop around so you can find the best pool for your price range.